pierreconreaux/data_analyst_nd/p4_perceptual_phenomenon/readme.md

 We will then look at some data collected from others who have performed the same task and will compute some statistics describing the results.

-Finally, weu will interpret our results in terms of hypotheses.
+Finally, we will interpret our results in terms of hypotheses.

 ## Libraries